bptlab/kikosim/ra_transformer_lib_src/README.md

 3. Run the test-suite: `pytest ra_transformer_lib_src/tests/ -v`
 4. Follow existing code patterns for new features and keep the README in sync with the codebase.

-## 📖 Research Context
+## 📖 About

-This library is part of an ongoing master's thesis on BSPL agent patterns.
-It enables researchers to:
+This library enables developers and researchers to:

 - Experiment with resource-management patterns at scale
 - Generate complete multi-agent systems from minimal inputs